Aveglia/vAMPirus/docs/HelpDocumentation.md

 To specify certain parts of the vAMPirus workflow to perform in a given run, you can use skip options to have vAMPirus ignore certain processes.
 Here are the current skip options you can specify within the launch command:

             // Skip options
-                // Skip all Read Processing
+                // Skip all Read Processing steps
                     skipReadProcessing=false
                 // Skip quality control processes only
                     skipFastQC = false